The Coaching Profession

 Any such assessment is subconsciously conveyed in a coaching relationship and is readily perceived by the person being coached,

-client but it is critical that he or she demonstrates respect for the person.
-Good coaches
+like the client but it is critical that he or she demonstrates respect for the person.

-success and happiness and work to develop their trust so that they will feel comfortable discussing performance issues as
+in their clients’ success and happiness and work to develop their trust so that they will feel comfortable discussing

-coaches is that they demonstrate confidence in themselves and their methods so that they will be perceived as competent and
+of effective coaches is that they demonstrate confidence in themselves and their methods so that they will be perceived as

-authentic.
-They convey the impression through their words and actions that they have earned the right to coach.
-They
+competent and authentic.
+They convey the impression through their words and actions that they have earned the right

-live their values, they don’t equivocate and they assume full accountability for their role in the coaching interaction.
+to coach.
+They live their values, they don’t equivocate and they assume full accountability for their role in

 mentors usually go beyond coaching to assist in the development of their protégés in additional ways.

-of organizational structure, policies and culture.
-As such, mentors often function as advocates for their
+organizational structure, policies and culture.
+As such, mentors often function as advocates for their protégés

-protégés in facilitating recognition and advancement.
-Mentors can be coaches and coaches can also serve as mentors,
+in facilitating recognition and advancement.
+Mentors can be coaches and coaches can also serve as mentors, but good mentors

-but good mentors usually transcend coaching for improved performance and focus on comprehensive personal development of an
+usually transcend coaching for improved performance and focus on comprehensive personal development of an individual above

-Coaching vs. Counseling.
 Coaching initiatives focus on performance improvement in general.
-They include interventions
+They include interventions intended

-intended to enhance an individual’s capabilities to perform current and future responsibilities as well as to overcome
+to enhance an individual’s capabilities to perform current and future responsibilities as well as to overcome existing

 skills and attitudes, but unlike training where the emphasis is usually on well-organized, short-term learning opportunities